NicolasHug/joss_paper_surprise/paper.md

 # Use the famous SVD algorithm, with default parameters.
 algo = SVD()

 # Run 5-fold cross-validation and print results.
-The can also be returned.
+They can also be returned.
 cross_validate(algo, data, measures=['RMSE', 'MAE'], cv=5, verbose=True)

 # printed output: